inveniosoftware/invenio/docs/developers/git-workflow.rst

     $ git commit --amend # to change commit message

-or, for bigger patches that may require more integration work.
+or, for bigger patches that may require more integration work:

 .. code-block:: console